dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 azd provision
 ```

-The AZD provision command updates the infrastructure by creating a container app to host the Postgres database.
+The `azd provision` command updates the infrastructure by creating a container app to host the Postgres database.
 The `azd provision` command didn't update the connection strings for the `apiservice` container.
 In order to have connection strings updated to point to the newly provisioned Postgres database the `azd deploy` command needs to be invoked again.
 When in doubt, use `azd up` to both provision and deploy.

-## Clean up resources
+### Clean up resources

 Remember to clean up the Azure resources that you've created during this walkthrough.
-Because AZD knows the resource group in which it created the resources it can be used to spin down the environment using the following command:
+Because `azd knows the resource group in which it created the resources it can be used to spin down the environment using the following command:

 ```azdeveloper
 azd down